Brauer groups of 1-motives: Introduction

-Denote by $s_{ij}:= \cM \times_{\bS} \cM \to \cM \times_{\bS} \cM \times_{\bS} \cM $ the map which inserts the unit section $\epsilon: {\bS} \rightarrow \cM$ of $\cM$ into the $k$-th factor for $k \in \{1,2,3 \}-\{i,j\} .$ If $\ell$ is a prime number distinct from the residue characteristics of $S$, we say that the 1-motive $M$ satisfies the generalized Theorem of the Cube for the prime $\ell$ if the homomorphism
+Denote by $s_{ij}:= \cM \times_{\bS} \cM \to \cM \times_{\bS} \cM \times_{\bS} \cM $ the map which inserts the unit section $\epsilon: {\bS} \rightarrow \cM$ of $\cM$ into the $k$-th factor for $k \in \{1,2,3 \}-\{i,j\} .$ If $\ell$ is a prime number distinct from the residue characteristics of $S$, we say that the 1-motive $M$ satisfies \textbf{the generalized Theorem of the Cube} for the prime $\ell$ if the homomorphism

-is injective (Definition \ref{def-thmCube}).
+is injective, where $(\ell)$ denotes the $\ell$-primary component (Definition \ref{def-thmCube}).
 We start Section \ref{proofGTC} studying the consequences of the generalized Theorem of the Cube for 1-motives.
-If $G$ is an extension of an abelian scheme $A$ by a torus, defined over a normal scheme $S$, then we prove that the pull-back of $\GG_m$-gerbes $\pi^*:\bGerbe_S^2 (\GG_{m, A}) \to \bGerbe_S^2 (\GG_{m, G}) $, via the surjective morphism of group schemes $\pi: G \to A$, induces a bijection for the $\ell$-primary components (Corollary \ref{cor:IsoOnTorsionG-A}).
-Using this result we show that if the base scheme is connected, reduced, geometrically unibranch and noetherian, the extension $G$ satisfies the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$ (Corollary \ref{cor:HythForThmCubeOnG}).
-Then, as a consequence of the effectiveness of the 2-descent of $\GG_m$-gerbes with respect to the quotient map $\iota : G \to [G/X] \cong \cM $ (Lemma \ref{lem:DescentGerbes}), we get Theorem \ref{thm:HythForThmCubeOnM}: 1-motives, which are defined over a connected, reduced, geometrically unibranch and noetherian scheme $S$, satisfy the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$.
+In Corollary \ref{cor:HythForThmCubeOnG} we show that if the base scheme is connected, reduced, normal and noetherian, extensions of abelian schemes by split tori satisfy the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$ (Corollary \ref{cor:HythForThmCubeOnG}).
+Then, as a consequence of the effectiveness of the 2-descent of $\GG_m$-gerbes with respect to the quotient map $\iota : G \to [G/X] \cong \cM $ (Lemma \ref{lem:DescentGerbes}), we get Theorem \ref{thm:HythForThmCubeOnM}: 1-motives, which are defined over a connected, reduced, normal and noetherian scheme $S$, and whose underlying tori are split, satisfy the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$.
+Note that in \cite[Thm 5.1]{BB} S. Brochard and the first author prove the Theorem of the Cube (involving the $\HH^1(\cM,\GG_{m,\cM})$ instead of $\HH^2(\cM,\GG_{m,\cM})$) for 1-motives, and in \cite{BF} the authors show that the sheaf of divisorial correspondences of extensions of abelian schemes by tori is representable.

 In Section \ref{proofmainTHM} we investigate Grothendieck's QUESTION for 1-motives and our answer is contained in Theorem \ref{mainTHM} which states that if $M=[u:X \rightarrow G]$ is 1-motive defined over a normal and noetherian scheme $S$ and if the extension $G$ underlying $M$ satisfies the generalized Theorem of the Cube for a prime number $\ell$ distinct from the residue characteristics of $S$, then the $\ell$-primary component of the kernel of the homomorphism $\HH^2_{\acute {e}t}(\epsilon):\HH^2_{\acute {e}t}(\cM,\GG_{m,\cM})\rightarrow \HH^2_{\acute {e}t}(S,\GG_{m,S})$ induced by the unit section $\epsilon : S \rightarrow M$ of $M,$ is contained in the Brauer group of $M$: